K-Love

-K-Love (stylized as K-LOVE) is a contemporary Christian music radio network owned by the Educational Media Foundation (EMF), a non-profit Christian ministry.
+K-Love (stylized as K-LOVE) is an American Christian radio network.
+Owned by the Educational Media Foundation (EMF), a non-profit Christian ministry.
+It primarily broadcasts contemporary Christian music.

 As of June 2019, the network's programming is aired over 520 FM stations and translators in 48 U.S. states, American Samoa, Puerto Rico, and the District of Columbia.
 As of 2018, K-Love and its sister network Air1 reportedly had a weekly cumulative audience of about 20 million listeners.

 History

 1980s

 In 1980, the Christian Life Center First Assembly of God of Santa Rosa, California, received a construction permit to operate a new noncommercial radio station in that city, KCLB on 91.9 MHz.
 The church, however, was being affected by a major scandal involving its trust fund, which had forced it into bankruptcy two years prior and had required the church to abandon its plans for the time being.
 Later in 1980, under new management, the church hoped to raise the funds to put the nearly fully equipped station on the air as a contemporary Christian music radio station.

 In 1982, after several attempts to purchase a station in San Francisco, the Educational Media Foundation purchased KCLB for $65,760.
 Bob Anthony Fogel, a former DJ at KFRC, founded EMF, which in its early years was also known as Christian Media Ministries.
 Charles Colson assisted in fundraising efforts for KCLB in the San Francisco area.
 KCLB signed on October 15, 1982; the first song played on the station was "Praise the Lord" by the Imperials, which was a hit on the Christian music charts in 1979.

 KCLB expanded in 1987 with new translators at San Rafael and Salinas.

 On August 1, 1988, KCLB changed its call letters to KLVR and adopted its present K-LOVE moniker.
 A month and a half later, on September 12, its wooden transmitter building on Geyser Peak was burned to the ground by a brush fire believed to have been set by an arsonist.
 After the fire, the transmitter was relocated to 4000 ft Mount Saint Helena.
 The new location improved signal strength, and listeners reported they could now hear the station as far as 125 mi away.
 By 1989, KLVR had expanded further to include translators covering Santa Cruz, San Jose, and Los Gatos.